 Confidence Scoring with Bayesian Networks

-Brain Co. uses a Bayesian Network approach to confidence scoring that enables full automation of the building permit approval process.
+Brain Co. uses a Bayesian Network approach to confidence scoring that enables full automation of the building permit approval process (Figure 1).

-Brain Co. uses a Bayesian Network approach to confidence scoring that enables full automation of the building permit approval process.
+Brain Co. uses a Bayesian Network approach to confidence scoring that enables full automation of the building permit approval process (Figure 1).

 The running joke inside Brain Co. is that if you want to extend your deck in the Bay Area, the permits will take 2 years.
 The first time this joke was told it was 6 months, and the duration has increased by a couple months every time it’s retold.
 [1] If you are a homeowner you already understand how painful this aspect of the American dream is, not just in America, but all over the world.